FindMySchool LogoFindMySchool

 “Dream big, shine bright” is the organising idea here, it shows up in how adults talk about learning, behaviour, and belonging.
 The May 2024 inspection outcome was Good overall, with Early Years judged Outstanding, which is a meaningful signal for families choosing Reception.

-Academically, the picture is mixed in the headline Key Stage 2 combined measure, while the higher standard figure is strikingly above the England benchmark.
-In admissions, demand exceeds places, with 93 applications for 53 offers in the most recent Reception entry data, so the practical question is usually not “Is it right?”, it is “Can we secure a place?”.
+Academically, the picture is mixed in the headline Key Stage 2 combined measure, while some subject-level results are stronger.
+In the 2025 dataset, 50% met the expected standard in reading, writing and mathematics combined, while reading and mathematics each reached 70% at the expected standard.
+For Reception entry, the practical question is usually not just “Is it right?”, it is “Can we secure a place?”

 Leadership is stable, with Mrs Laura Newell in post since September 2022, and the school sits within Arden Forest Church of England Multi Academy Trust, which matters for policies, governance, and how improvement priorities are set.